cap-js/docs/cds/cdl.md

 ```
 For the definition of calculated elements on-write, the same restrictions apply as for the on-read variant.
 In addition, there are restrictions that depend on the particular database.
 Currently all databases
-supported by CAP have a common restriction: the calculation expression may only refer to fields of the same
+supported by CAP have a common restriction: The calculation expression may only refer to fields of the same
 table row.
-Thus such an expression must not contain subqueries, aggregate functions, or paths with associations.
+Therefore, such an expression must not contain subqueries, aggregate functions, or paths with associations.

 No restrictons apply for reading a calculated element on-write.